 Mr Spence is an independent non-executive Director.
-He joined the Board on 1 January 2018 and became Chairman on 19 February 2018.
-He is Chairman of Santos Finance Ltd and Chair of the Nomination Committee.
+He joined the Board on 1 January 2018 and became Chair on 19 February 2018.
+He is Chair of Santos Finance Ltd and Chair of the Nomination Committee.

 Mr Spence has over 40 years’ experience in managing and governing oil and gas operations in Australia, Papua New Guinea, the Netherlands and Africa.

-Mr Gallagher joined Santos as Managing Director and Chief Executive Officer on 1 February 2016, bringing more than 25 years of international experience in oil and gas operations.
-Mr Gallagher is a member of the Environment, Health, Safety and Sustainability Committee and is also a Director of Santos Finance Limited.
-In 2019, he was elected Chairman of the Board of the Australian Petroleum Production & Exploration Association (APPEA).
+Mr Gallagher joined Santos as Managing Director and Chief Executive Officer on 1 February 2016, bringing more than 25 years’ international experience in the oil and gas industry.

 Ms Allen is an independent non-executive Director.
-She joined the Board on 22 October 2014 and is the Chair of the People and Remuneration Committee and a member of the Audit and Risk Committee and Nomination Committee.
+She joined the Board on 22 October 2014 and is the Chair of the People, Remuneration and Culture Committee and a member of the Audit and Risk Committee and Nomination Committee.

 Ms Allen has extensive experience in finance and investment banking, including senior roles at Deutsche Bank AG, ANZ and HSBC Group Plc, as former Chairman of Macquarie Global Infrastructure Funds, and a former Director of EFIC (Export, Finance and Insurance Corporation).
 She is a Director of Cochlear Limited (since 2010), chairs its Audit Committee and is a member of the Nomination and Remuneration Committee.

-Ms Allen is also a Director of the National Portrait Gallery and is a member of the George Institute for Global Health Board.
-She is Chair of Advance, was appointed a member of the Australian Government Takeovers Panel in March 2017 and is a member (and former Council member) of Chief Executive Women.
+Ms Allen is a Director of the George Institute for Global Health Board (since 2014), Chair of the Digital Skills Organisation (since 2020), Acting President of the Australian Government Takeovers Panel (since 2017), Chair of Tic:Toc Home Loans (since 2021) and is a member (and former Council member) of Chief Executive Women.